-Although November can be hot, humid and occasionally wet, it’s just the start of the rainy season and there’ll still be plenty of bright, sunny days.
-It’s a good time to risk uncertain weather for top marine activities, such as snorkelling with whale sharks, deep-sea angling and shark diving.
+- Although November can be hot, humid, and occasionally wet, it’s just the start of the rainy season, and there’ll still be plenty of bright, sunny days.
+It’s a great time to risk uncertain weather for top marine activities, such as snorkeling with whale sharks, deep-sea angling, and shark diving.

 - If your time in Mozambique is short, the summer months present a risk.
 Rough seas can disrupt dive activities; although it rarely lasts long, you may miss out.